WIND TURBINE TECHNICIAN COURSES

 In this course, instructors teach students single-phase, alternating current, electrical theory and principles and their application to energy technology and power-generation systems.
 Students:

-• Are taught AC electrical circuit schematics and design
+• Are taught AC electrical circuit schematics and design.

-• Demonstrate complete lab projects with the use of schematics
+• Demonstrate complete lab projects with the use of schematics.

-• Troubleshoot electrical faults
+• Troubleshoot electrical faults.

-Advanced Electrical and Industrial Controls
+Advanced Electrical and Controls

 Renewable Energy and Control Devices